kubernetes-retired/external-storage/local-volume/README.md

 #### Baremetal environments
 1. Partition and format the disks on each node according to your application's requirements.
 2. Mount all the filesystems under one directory per StorageClass.
+The directory is currently specified in the daemonset pod definition (`/mnt/disks` by default) and may be more configurable in the future.
 3. Configure a Kubernetes cluster with the `PersistentLocalVolumes` feature gate.

 ### Running the external static provisioner